belangeo/pyo/doc/PyoObject/Input.rst

     Parent class : :class:`PyoObject`

-    Reads from a numbered channel in an external audio signal or stream.
+    Read from a numbered channel in an external audio signal or stream.

     :param chnl: int, optional

     Input channel to read from.
-Default to 0.
+Defaults to 0.

-.. note:: Requires Server's duplex mode set to 1.
+.. note:: Requires that the :class:`Server`'s duplex mode is set to 1.